 “Faith-based” movies are in the toddler stage.
 Hollywood only began to realize there was a large audience for such films when The Passion of the Christ sold massive numbers of tickets to churchgoers in 2004.
 But it wasn’t until Fireproof, a low-budget indie written and directed by a Baptist minister, made almost $40 million in 2008 that faith-based movies became a recognizable box office phenomenon.

 They’re still learning to walk.
 Almost every faith-based film released has been criticized for ringing false, for being more concerned with being inoffensive than with creating something real.
 And there’s more than a little truth in the criticism.

 To be honest, I was disappointed when we received an Honorable Mention at the awards ceremony.
-I’d begun to hope our efforts at pushing faith-based movies to the next stage would suddenly be officially embraced (we’re negotiating a distribution deal currently and a big Best Picture award couldn’t hurt).
+I’d begun to hope our efforts at pushing faith-based movies to the next stage would suddenly be officially embraced (we were nominated for multiple awards).
 But something far more significant happened the next morning.

 My wife and I were climbing into the airport shuttle when a young woman in the back seat shouted, “You made Over-the-Rhine!”
 “Yes,” I admitted.
-Then Casey, a student filmmaker who’d just received her masters degree from the New York Film Academy, said, “Your film was so different from all the others, so real.
-That’s the kind of movie I want to make!”
+Then Casey, a student filmmaker who’d just received her masters degree from the New York Film Academy, said, “Your film was so different from all the others.
+It’s the kind of movie I want to make!”

-Just as we were about to board our plane, a young filmmaker fresh out of film school in Chicago said, “You’re the guy who made Over-the-Rhine.”
-“Yes,” I replied a little more hopefully.
+Just as we were boarding our plane, a young filmmaker fresh out of film school in Chicago said, “You made Over-the-Rhine!”
+“Yes,” I replied.
 “I cried three times,” he confessed.
 “It was so beautiful and so real.
 That’s the kind of movie I want to make!”

 I have met the next generation of faith-based filmmakers.
 And trust me, they won’t be toddling.